 In February 2014, a maiden mineral resource estimate of 1.9 billion tonnes containing 356 million tonnes KCl was prepared by K-UTEC AG Salt Technologies (K-UTEC) of Germany, and a scoping study on the Project was released the following month.

-In July 2015, the Definitive Feasibility Study (“DFS”) was completed to the standard of a NI 43-101 Canadian securities code compliant Feasibility Study under the overall supervision of Senet (Pty) Ltd of South Africa (“Senet”).
-K-UTEC AG Salt Technologies of Germany (“K-UTEC”) provided resource definition and wellfield and plant design.
-Umvoto Africa (Pty) Ltd. provided water resource modeling and Environmental Resource Management (ERM) conducted the Environmental and Social Impact Assessment.
+In May 2015, K-UTEC completed an updated mineral resource estimate of 4.2 billion tonnes containing 757 million tonnes KCl.
+Thereafter, in July 2015, a definitive feasibility study (DFS) was completed to the standard of a NI 43-101 Canadian securities code compliant Feasibility Study under the overall supervision of Senet (Pty) Ltd of South Africa (Senet).
+K-UTEC provided resource definition as well as the design of the well-field and plant.
+Umvoto Africa (Pty) Ltd. provided water resource modelling and Environmental Resource Management (ERM) conducted the Environmental and Social Impact Assessment (ESIA).

 Due to the shallow nature of the deposit, the Danakil Potash Project will be amenable to low-cost, low-risk, in-situ leaching.
-Also, the extremely hot surface temperatures and high evaporation rates will allow the use of solar evaporation all year round.
-As a result, mine gate cash costs are projected to be among the lowest in the potash industry, estimated at US$38 per tonne MOP and US$112 per tonne SOP.
-Total operating costs (FOB Tadjoura Port, Djibouti) are forecast at US$81 per tonne of MOP and US$156 per tonne of SOP (before the inclusion of royalties payable to the Ethiopian government which are levied at 4% of the Djibouti FOB price minus transport costs from mine gate to port).
+Also, the extremely hot surface temperatures and high regional evaporation rates will allow the use of solar evaporation all year round.
+As a result, mine gate cash costs are projected to be among the lowest in the potash industry.